 The Honest Version of This Argument

-In a market like the Treasure Valley, where local context changes the media math significantly, where radio's reach advantage is amplified by commute patterns, where digital costs are shaped by local competition density, and where seasonal patterns are distinct, that local knowledge carries real dollar value.
-Not as a soft benefit.
-As a measurable difference in what your budget can produce.
+In the Treasure Valley, where radio's reach advantage is amplified by commute patterns, where digital costs are shaped by local competition density, and where seasonal patterns are distinct, local knowledge carries real dollar value — not as a soft benefit, but as a measurable difference in what your budget can produce.

 Want to see what a local strategy actually looks like?